denoland/manual/getting_started/setup_your_environment.md

-Because most people work in mixed environments, the extension does not enable a workspace as _Deno enabled_ by default, and it requires that the `"deno.enabled"` flag to be set.
+Because most people work in mixed environments, the extension does not enable a workspace as _Deno enabled_ by default, and it requires that the `"deno.enable"` flag to be set.
 You can change the settings yourself, or you can choose `Deno: Initialize Workspace Configuration` from the command palette to enable your project.